 Piecing together a full criminal history is particularly important for individuals considering expungement.
 The law currently allows for an individual to expunge their convictions one time in their life.
 As a result, if an individual relies only on their Limited Criminal History Report to know what cases are available to be expunged, they may miss cases, like a long-forgotten conviction for possession of alcohol by a minor when they were 18 or 19, or a traffic stop that was charged as a misdemeanor rather than as a traffic ticket, and miss their opportunity for a clear criminal history.
 This is important because there are currently few exceptions to the “one time” requirement for the expungement of conviction records in Indiana.

 If you do not want to take a chance in potentially harming your own expungement, contact the attorneys at Keffer Hirschauer LLP today.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized history.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.